kailash-manasarovar/statement/docs/timeline/2026/april.md

 ![Facebook shuts me down](../../content/images/facebook-shuts-me-down.jpg)

-- So I thought I'd better not mention that again... except, why would they want me to keep that secret.
+- So I thought I'd better not mention that again... except, why would they want me to keep that secret?
 - Is it because, actually, Antonio did reach out to the Israeli's for help behind the mousse's back?
 - I expect he did.
 - And, it turns out, I'm a weapon designer as well as everything else :) which is nice.